UnityJS/UReact/README.md

 # UnityMVVM

-A swift MVVM framework for Unity3D.
+A swift ugui framework for Unity3D.

 ## How to use